 - fill the opening made during the operation with a special dental sealant;

 - make a follow-up appointment to give you a permanent filling.

 - determine if further treatment is required;

 - place a permanent filling or crown over the tooth;

 Schedule Regular Checkups with Your Dentist in South Edmonton

 The best way to maintain your oral hygiene is to schedule regular bi-annual checkups to avoid any further dental complications.
-Many patients associate root canal treatments as a removal of their tooth, but that is not the case.
+Many patients associate root canal treatments with a removal of their tooth, but that is not the case.
 Your dentist is trying to save the tooth by cleaning and shaping the canals of the tooth.
 Make an appointment with one of the dentists at Saddleback Dental Clinic in South Edmonton today to learn more about this therapy.
-We also offer emergency dental services if you require after hours dental assistance.
+We also offer emergency dental services if you require after-hours dental assistance.